jar398/listtools/README.md

 # listtools
 Tools for manipulating lists of things, and taxonomic checklists in particular.

+## NCBI worked example

+It is possible to compare a clade as treated in two different versions of NCBI Taxonomy.
+Here's how.

 ## Configuration for EOL

 For EOL, the list tools are intended to be used in conjunction with